Discover the charm of Argeles Gazost: Your complete travel guide

 Post last updated:

 On my very first cycling holiday to France in 2013, I stumbled across Argelès-Gazost by accident as a place to base ourselves in the Pyrénées.
 We both immediately fell in love with the town and the area generally and returned on numerous occasions for subsequent holidays.
 In 2021 we were finally able to call this part of the world home and we are now based in a small village a short distance from Argelès-Gazost.
-As such I are in the town at least once or twice a week and still love it the way we did on my first visit.
+As such I am in the town at least once or twice a week and still love it the way we did on my first visit.